-To support Solihull’s Transport Strategy ‘Solihull Connected’ we are currently developing a Cycling and Walking Strategy for the borough.
+To support Solihull’s Transport Strategy ‘Solihull Connected’ we've developed a Cycling and Walking Strategy for the borough.

 Cycling and walking are recognised as important components to reduce congestion, improve air quality and support better physical and mental health.
 Cycling and walking have the real potential to enhance the vibrancy and special character of our borough.